 It was also the last time the original cast traveled together.
 In the Kanto Battle Frontier, May and Max were with theYm, and Misty never rejoined Ash and Brock alone, and with Brock having been Put on a Bus after Diamond and Pearl, they likely will never reunite for another adventure.
 The Fellowship Has Ended indeed.

-Some people always tear up in the first movie (the above picture) when Ash is dead, and Pikachu goes up to his body and tries again and again to wake him up via electrocution, until it's out of energy and can do nothing but cry and then the other Pokémon, not only Ash's, but the trainers' Pokémon and Mewtwo's clone Pokémon, cry also.
+The first movie (the above picture) when Ash is dead, and Pikachu goes up to his body and tries again and again to wake him up via electrocution, until it's out of energy and can do nothing but cry and then the other Pokémon, not only Ash's, but the trainers' Pokémon and Mewtwo's clone Pokémon, cry also.
 He gets better, but it doesn't make it any less sad.

 Just listen to the music "Tears of Life" from the movie and see if you don't visualize the scene mentioned above and start sobbing hysterically.